jenskeiner/lintr/docs/project_plan.md

   - [x] 1.4.4: Run `pytest` to verify test setup.
 - [x] 1.5: Implement basic CLI with placeholder commands.
   - [x] 1.5.1: Create a `__main__.py` file so the module can be run as a script.
-  - [x] 1.5.2: Add an actual script named `repolint` to the package to run the CLI.
+  - [x] 1.5.2: Add an actual script named `lintr` to the package to run the CLI.
 - [x] 1.6: Implement the `init` command properly to initialize a configuration file.
 - [x] 1.7: Develop core functionality:
   - [x] 1.7.1: GitHub API integration.